How to Read Stock Charts and Trading Patterns

 Stock chart patterns for traders

-It's one thing to know what a chart is.
-It's another to actually know how to read it.
+It's one thing to know what a chart is; it's another to actually know how to read it.

 Spotting trends, support, and resistance